 Habitats: communication

-This session provides an opportunity for learners to communicate what they have found out about the habitats in their school grounds, as well as consider how they might be developed to support and increase local biodiversity.
+This session provides an opportunity for learners to communicate what they have discovered about the habitats in their school grounds, as well as consider how they might be developed to support and increase local biodiversity.

 This is recommended as session five of the Lower Key Stage Two Habitats Unit, interpreting and communicating data about our school habitats.